ubc-lib-geo/creating-index-maps/content/scan-trace.md

 ---
 layout: default
-title: Scan and trace
+title: Scan and trace a paper index
-nav_order:
+nav_order: 4
+parent: Workflows for index maps
 ---

 Electronic Index: No